aldolo69/oqtadrive/README.md

 - Flashing the firmware onto the *Arduino Nano* - For this you can use for example the [*Arduino* IDE](https://www.arduino.cc/en/software).

 - Copying the `oqtactl` binary - This is a single binary, which takes care of everything that needs to be done on the daemon host side.
 It can also be used to control the daemon, on the same host or over the network.
 In the *release* section of this project, there are binaries for *Linux*, *MacOS* and *Windows*, available for different architectures.
 Download, extract, and copy the appropriate binary onto the daemon host and any other system from which you want to use it.
+If you want to enable the *OqtaDrive* web UI, you also need to extract the content of the `ui.zip` archive from the *release* section, and place it alongside the `oqtactl` binary on the daemon host.

 ### Installation Script
 In the `hack` folder, there's a `Makefile` that can be used to perform all of above steps, so you don't even have to install the *Arduino* IDE.
 Currently, this only supports installation on *Linux*.
 For more details, have a look at the [install guide](doc/install.md).